huanghua1668/huanghua1668.github.io/_projects/csnn.md

 [NGSIM I80 dataset](https://www.fhwa.dot.gov/publications/research/operations/06137/index.cfm), which is a
 45-minute video recoding of a 500-meter long highway.
 We extracted all the lane changes and labeled them into 3 categories:
 * Cooperative.
-Ego (i.e., the agent which carryes out lane change) changes lane and does not cause a harsh brake for the lag vehicle in target lane.
+Ego (i.e., the agent which carries out lane change) changes lane and does not cause a harsh brake for the lag vehicle in target lane.
 * Adversarial.
 Ego changes lane and causes a harsh brake for the lag vehicle in target lane.
 * Adversarial.
 Ego aborts the current window due to competition and chooses to change lane in the next window.